Elyspio/react-api-template/README.md

 ### Images

-- node for building steps
+- node for the building steps
 - node:alpine as the deployed container

 ### Platform supported